TVA at a Glance

 TVA was created by Congress in 1933 and charged with a unique mission – to improve the quality of life in the Valley through the integrated management of the region’s resources.
 For more than eight decades, we have worked tirelessly to carry out that mission, and we are working just as hard to make life better for the nine million people who live in the Valley today.

 We serve the people of the Tennessee Valley by focusing on three key areas: energy, environment, and economic development.

-As the nation’s largest government-owned power provider, TVA delivers safe, reliable, competitively priced electricity to local power companies and to large, energy-intensive industrial customers and federal facilities.
-In fiscal year 2015:
+As the nation’s largest government-owned power provider, TVA delivers safe, reliable, cleaner, competitively priced electricity to local power companies and to large, energy-intensive industrial customers and federal facilities.
+TVA continues to focus on diversifying its asset portfolio to include nuclear, coal-fired, natural gas-fired and renewable power sources, including hydroelectric.
+In fiscal year 2016: